We’ve compiled a list of the most commonly asked questions about this trip.

 What is Toubkal?

 Toubkal is the highest mountain peak in North Africa, located in the Atlas Mountains of Morocco.
-It has an altitude of 4,167 meters (13,671 feet).
+It is 4,167 meters (13,671 feet) high.

 How difficult is the Toubkal trek?